Managing Your Plaque Psoriasis

 How is Psoriasis Treated?

-If you've tried many different treatment options for your moderate to severe plaque psoriasis, you are not alone.
+If you've tried many different treatment options for your moderate-to-severe plaque psoriasis, you are not alone.
 The condition can be unpredictable; that’s why it’s so important to talk to a dermatologist to fully understand the complexities of psoriasis and how to find the right treatment for you.

 Manage Your Psoriasis With Confidence